Skip to Content

 How to Protect Your RV’s Decals & Keep Them From Fading

-Even a premium RV can come from the manufacturer with decal graphics (unless it has full-body paint, like ours).
-But the fact is that over time, UV light damages the typical, vinyl decals that are applied as designs on RVs, causing them to age and fade.
+RV graphics are great because they add some flair to your rig.
+Even a premium RV can come from the manufacturer with decal graphics (unless it has full-body paint, like ours did).
+However, the fact is that over time, UV light damages the typical vinyl decals applied as designs on RVs, causing them to age and fade.
 Dirt and grime from the road and even sap from trees can eventually cause permanent (and unsightly) damage to your RV decals.

 How Can I Keep My RV Decals From Fading?